headshot of candidate

 Elizabeth Bisio is a startup founder, tech executive, and former ER nurse renting in Cambridge Crossing.
 She has not filled out any candidate questionnaires published to public domain (yet).

 Elizabeth is a first time candidate.
 In interviews, she has said the City should "slow down" implementation of the Cycling Safety Organization, and instead focus on intersections.
 She is against any project that eliminates parking "without clear alternatives."
+She is running as part of the Repeal Slate to roll back the Multifamily Housing Ordinance.

 She has a Springer Spaniel, a cat, and two horses.